microsoft/vscode-docs/docs/languages/typescript.md

 ## Refactoring

 VS Code includes some handy refactorings for TypeScript such as **Extract function** and **Extract constant**.
-Just select the source code you'd like to extract and then click on the lightbulb in the gutter or press (`kb(editor.action.quickFix)`) to see available refactorings.
+Just select the source code you'd like to extract and then click on the light bulb in the gutter or press (`kb(editor.action.quickFix)`) to see available refactorings.

 ![TypeScript refactoring](images/typescript/refactorings.png)

-See [Refactoring TypeScript](/docs/editor/typescript-refactoring.md) for more information about refactorings and how you can configure keyboard shortcuts for individual refactorings.
+See [Refactoring TypeScript](/docs/typescript/typescript-refactoring.md) for more information about refactorings and how you can configure keyboard shortcuts for individual refactorings.

 ### Rename